buckeye43210/markdown-to-snowkb/README.md

 ---

 # Why Print-Centric Tools Fail
-- Microsoft Word was designed in the 1980s for **physical documents**.
+- Word was designed in the 1980s for **physical documents**.
-- Features like margins and page breaks are irrelevant for digital content.
+- Features like margins, page breaks irrelevant for digital content.
-- Web-specific needs (e.g., mobile responsiveness, machine-readability) are poorly supported.
+- Web-specific needs (e.g., mobile responsiveness, machine-readability) poorly supported.
-- Proprietary formats (e.g., .doc) lock content in complex, inaccessible structures.
+- Proprietary formats (e.g., .docx) lock content in complex, restrictive structures.

 ---

 # Collaboration Challenges

 Common issues with traditional collaboration:

 - Confusing file names (e.g., `foo-document_2012_10_15_final2.doc`).
-- No clear version history or context for changes.
+- No clear version history or change context.
+- Raises questions:
-- Questions like: Who made this change?
-Was my edit accepted?
-Can we edit simultaneously?
+    - Who made this change?
+    - Was my edit accepted?
+    - Can we edit simultaneously?
 - No easy way to experiment with parallel versions.

 ---

-# The Solution: Version Control
+# Solution: Version Control
 - Invented in the 1970s, widely used by developers.
 - Tracks every change down to the character.
-- Maintains a master copy and supports transparent discussions.
+- Maintains master copy and supports transparent discussions.
 - Enables parallel experimentation without conflicts.
-- Free and accessible tools like **Git** make it easy to adopt.
+- Free and accessible tools like **GitHub** make for easy adoption.

 ---

 # Breaking Free from Proprietary Formats
-- Proprietary formats (e.g., .doc) mix content with formatting instructions.
+- Proprietary formats (e.g., .docx) mix content with formatting instructions.
-- Result: Complex, inaccessible files that require specific software.
+- Result: Complex, restrictive files that require specific software.
 - Analogy: Getting water by filtering a can of Coke through a Brita.
 - Solution: Focus on **pure content** using open, text-based formats like **Markdown**.